UK

 Split the load into smaller guides.

-- Administrative checklist (notifications + order of admin): What to do after a death (UK)
+- Admin checklist (notifications + order of tasks): What to do after a death (UK)

-- Legal & estate basics (probate/estate, accounts, property basics): Legal & estate basics (UK)
+- Legal & estate basics: Legal & estate basics (UK)

 Built to evolve